njostonehouse/valence-ui-docs/valence-ui-components/valence-ui-offscreen.rst

 The `vui-offscreen <https://www.npmjs.com/browse/keyword/vui>`_ library provides a Less mixin and CSS for positioning elements off the screen.

 Off-screen elements are valuable from an accessibility perspective when you want to have elements that are hidden to sighted users while being recognizable for screen reader users.
+However, you should make sure to apply off-screen to the correct elements.
+If you hide elements that receive focus, this might confuse sighted users because they will not be able to see which element has focus.
 For more information, read `WebAIM's article on Invisible Content <http://webaim.org/techniques/css/invisiblecontent/>`_.

 *********************
 Styling with Less